kallaway/100-days-of-code/log.md

 **Today's Progress**:

-AM: Tidy my FreeCodeCamp(:fire:) repo, removed/renamed files
+AM: Tidy my freeCodeCamp(:fire:) repo, removed/renamed files

 PM: Created another Twitter bot this one themed on #Archer to quote back random archer quotes when matching keywords, I learned how to use the `requre(module-name)` to pass random strings to the bot.